klikli-dev/modonomicon/docs/basics/formatting.md

 * **Entry Link**

-Opens an entry (in the same book, or in another book), optionally at a given page number / page anchor.
+Opens an entry (in the same book, or in another book), optionally at either a given page number or page anchor.
 Format: `[display text](book://<book-id>/<entry-id>[#page-number][@page-anchor])`.

 *Note*: The entry id is the full path of the entry within the `/entries/` folder, that often includes the category id, if it is used as a subdirectory, e.g. for `/entries/my-category/my-entry` the entry id is `my-category/my-entry`.